mswift42/white-sand-theme/README.md

 The font used in the screenshots is [Ubuntu Mono](http://font.ubuntu.com/).

-The weather data shown in the org-mode screenshot is displayes using [weather-metno.el](https://github.com/ruediger/weather-metno-el).
+Weather data can be displayed in an agenda buffer using [weather-metno.el](https://github.com/ruediger/weather-metno-el).